Cinema (Benny Benassi song): Commercial performance

 The single was certified platinum in Canada through Music Canada for selling over 80,000 downloads.
 The single was certified platinum in Australia for selling over 75,000 downloads.
 The single was certified gold in New Zealand.
 The Skrillex remix is certified double-platinum in the United States for over 2,000,000 downloads.

-In the US, the single achieved a milestone of sorts when it spent a record 48 weeks from 2011 to 2012 on the Bubbling Under Hot 100 Singles, the third highest number of weeks that a single has ever remained on that chart without advancing into the Billboard Hot 100.
+In the US, the single achieved a milestone of sorts when it spent a record 48 weeks from 2011 to 2012 on the Bubbling Under Hot 100 Singles, the fifth-highest number of weeks that a single has ever remained on that chart without advancing into the Billboard Hot 100.